AnonymousAccountForReview/IPA/README.md

 # IPA
 IPA(Interaction-Preserving Abstraction) is a framework that leverages characteristics of TLA+ and enables practical and efficient compositional model checking for TLA+ specifications of distributed consensus protocols.

-This repository shows our experiment of applying IPA to the famous consensus protocol Raft.
+This repository shows our experiments of applying IPA to the famous consensus protocol Raft.

-Readers may refer to **IPA_Case.pdf** for detailed explanation for abstraction of each module.
+Reads can find detailed explanation for abstraction of each module in [Docs](https://github.com/AnonymousAccountForReview/IPA/tree/main/Docs) and formal specifications in [Specifications](https://github.com/AnonymousAccountForReview/IPA/tree/main/Specifications).